MooersLab/MooersLab/README.md

 ### Manuscript writing support

 - [LaTeX classic manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic and classic template for the first submission as a PDF.
-Has enhanced headers for easing sorting of pages when stored with two or more manuscripts while traveling.
+It has enhanced headers to ease the sorting of pages when stored with two or more manuscripts while traveling.
 - [Typst classic manuscript template](https://github.com/MooersLab/manuscriptInTypst) Generic and classic template for the first submission as a PDF.
-Has enhanced headers for easing sorting of pages when stored with two or more manuscripts while traveling.
+It has enhanced headers to ease the sorting of pages when stored with two or more manuscripts while traveling.
 - [Org-mode classic manuscript template](https://github.com/MooersLab/manuscriptInOrg) Generic and classic template for the first submission as a PDF.
-Has enhanced headers for easing sorting of pages when stored with two or more manuscripts while traveling.
+It has enhanced headers to ease the sorting of pages when stored with two or more manuscripts while traveling.
 - [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Classic and boring variant.
 - [Modular annotated bibliography with BibTeX in LaTeX](https://github.com/MooersLab/modular-annotated-bibliography-bibtex-latex) Modular annotation files for reuse and to evade mangling by BibTeX.
-Can be fully illustrated and include multiple paragraph.
+Can be fully illustrated and include multiple paragraphs.
 Includes index, glossaries, and Literature Cited for references outside the annotated bibliography.
 Drag and drop zip file available for instant gratification on Overleaf.
 - [Modular annotated bibliography with BibLaTeX in LaTeX](https://github.com/MooersLab/modular-annotated-bibliography-biblatex-latex) Modular annotation files for reuse and to evade mangling by biber.
-Can be fully illustrated and include multiple paragraph.
+Can be fully illustrated and include multiple paragraphs.
 Includes index, glossaries, and Literature Cited for references outside the annotated bibliography.
-Drag and drop zip file available for instant gratification on Overleaf.
+Drag and drop the zip file, which is available for instant gratification on Overleaf.
 - [bib2item3](https://github.com/MooersLab/bib2item3) Python script to convert bibtex.bib file to bibitems in the tex file format.
 Bibitems are required by some publishers.
 They are tedious to create manually.
 - [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes a demonstration of using Emacs to edit a document stored in Overleaf.
 - [LaTeX Voice In Plus library of speech-to-text commands](https://github.com/MooersLab/latex-voice-in)